-Another possible rationale may be the social reality.
+- (b) Another possible rationale may be the social reality.
 A leader with discretionary powers can only rule if he has the highest respect of the community who is willing to obey and follow.
 As we saw before from the Rambam, if you had a position as a burski (a tanner), or a sapar (barber), or a balan (caretaker in the bathhouse) dealing with naked people - this was not considered the most respectable position.
 And, therefore, the feeling was that because of a woman's lower social standing in the community - people would not follow her.
-This seems to be the rationale of the Aruch HaShulchan.
-And while there have been many changes in people's attitudes, they haven't been as wide-sweeping as some people suggest.
+This seems to be the rationale of the R. Yechiel Michel Epstein (Arukh HaShulhan heAtid, Hilkhot Melakhim, And while there have been many changes in people's attitudes, they haven't been as wide-sweeping as some people suggest.
 I read a recent poll about the success of women in leadership.
-You know there was a woman who was just elected as the Speaker of the House of Representatives, and there was a big todo about it.
-It's upsetting that there was a big to-do about it; but the fact that there was suggests that this is not a normative situation.
-Everybody was talking about it.
-It was the first time, and that sort of tells you that voters, both men and women, tend to favor a strong father image than an "Iron-lady".
-And that came up with Margaret Thatcher.
-Studies where done when Margaret Thatcher was Prime Minister and they polled the voters.
-It seems that she was an exceptionally unique individual, and therefore wound up as Prime Minister, but that wasn't standard procedure, even for the British.

-A radically different approach is that of Rav Chaim David Halevy, who in essence says that he'd rather live with a good question than with an answer he can't accept.
-It's his position that the exclusion of women is what's called a gezerat hakatuv - a Heavenly decree.
-Why?
-He doesn't know.
-He wants to prove his position, however, from Shlomtzion Hamalka and Heleni Hamalka, who were queens under the guidance of Chazal, and who were repeatedly praised by Chazal.
-It's clear, he says, that in each case they received the melucha through inheritance, either from their father, or their husband.
-They were in the position, and Chazal weren't interest in moving them out.
+In 2006, Nancy Pelosi was elected as the Speaker of the House of Representatives, and everyone was talking and writing about it.
+The fact that there was such a big to-do, suggests that this is not a normative situation.
+Studies report that voters, both men and women, tend to favor a strong father image than an "Iron-lady".
+And this came up with Margaret Thatcher, as well, when she was elected Prime Minister.
+They polled the voters.
+It seems that she was an exceptionally unique individual, and therefore wound up as Prime Minister - but that wasn't standard procedure, even for the British. - (c) A radically different approach is that of Rav Chaim David Halevy (Shu"t Mayyim Hayyim, 1:70), who in essence says that he'd rather live with a good question than with an answer he can't accept.
+It's his position that the exclusion of women is what's called a gezerat ha-katuv a Heavenly decree.
+But he doesn't know the rationale.
+He wants to prove his position, however, from Shlomtzion Hamalka and Heleni Hamalka, who were queens under the guidance of Hazal, and who were repeatedly praised by them as righteous virtuous women.
+It's clear, he says, that in each case they received the melukha through inheritance, either from their father, or their husband.
+They were in the position, and Hazal weren't interest in moving them out.
 So, argues Rav Halevy, there's no problem with her being queen, the problem is being appointed queen.
-And that can only be, says Rav Chaim David Halevy, because it's a gezerat hakatuv.
+And that can only be, says Rav Chaim David Halevy, because it's a gezerat hakatuv to appointed a queen, but not if it comes to her automatically.

 Other poskim disagree with him.
-My Rebbe, Rav Yehuda Gershuni zt''l demonstrates this from the Rambam, who writes that kingship passes in yerusha only to the king's male children, "הוא ובניו".
-Why then were Shlomtzion Hamalka and Heleni Hamalka so praised by Chazal?
-Because Chazal knew full well that the person who was supposed to get the position would not be as favorable towards Rabbinic Judaism.
-Shlomtzion Hamalka and Heleni Hamalka and Heleni Hamalka were frum women, and they supported Torah Judaism.
-If they were not in those positions, this might very well have led to situations which were not favorable for halachic Judaism - and that seems to have been a very real consideration.
+My Rebbe, Rav Yehuda Gershuni zt"l (Kol Yehuda, pp. 495-507) demonstrates this from the Rambam, who writes that kingship passes in yerusha only to the king's male children, "הוא ובניו".
+Why, then, were Shlomtzion and Heleni so praised by

+Hazal?
+Because Hazal knew full well that the person who was supposed to get the position would not be as favorable towards Rabbinic Judaism.
+Shlomtzion and Heleni were frum women, and they supported Torah Judaism.
+If they were not in those positions, developments would not have been favorable for halakhic Judaism - and that seems to have been a very real consideration.